tianfeng98/website-auto-updater/README.md

 ## Usage

 `website-auto-updater` exposes a class.
-Simply using in your SPA entry file.
+Simply using in your SPA entry file:

 ```typescript
 import WebsiteAutoUpdater from "website-auto-updater";